mjenadi/Windows11_Sandbox_AddStoreApp/README.md

 #You are not able to add microsoft store in your sandbox and maybe you want to enroll your sandbox in Intune with Company Portal app, follow this steps :

 #1.
 Connect to your https://businessstore.microsoft.com/
 #2.
-Shop your app (offline) and donwload appxbundle (here it will be company portal, you can found all the sources iin this github)
+Shop your app (offline) and donwload appxbundle (here it will be company portal)
 #3.
-Download all dependencies (required frameworks) :
+Download all dependencies (required frameworks can be downloaded from this github) :
 #4.
-Save this script :
+Download this script :

 $FullPathtoAppxbundle = "YourPathtoAppxBundle"
 $DependencyFolderPath = "YourDepencyFolderPath"